samuelgarcia/HearingLossSimulator/doc/source/index.rst

     Filter coefficient are not computed on the fly.
   * Python/scipy is used for computing each filter (easy to debug)
   * OpenCl is used for applying filters (faster)
-  * N sections for each channel are more or less computed in parralel.
+  * N sections for each channel are more or less computed in parralel but performences depend of the GPU model.

 .. _`form II` : https://en.wikipedia.org/wiki/Digital_biquad_filter#Direct_form_2